-The Falls County Commissioners Court has adopted the extended work period for law enforcement personnel authorized by the Fair Labor Standards Act §207(k).
+Falls County Commissioners' Court has hereby adopted the extended work period for law enforcement personnel authorized by the Fair Labor Standards Act §207(k).
+Law enforcement personnel include deputies and jailers.
 The work period is based on 28 consecutive calendar days.

-A law enforcement employee will be paid a salary based on a minimum of 160 hours reported and a maximum of 171 actual hours worked, plus overtime for any authorized hours worked over 171 during a work period.
-Overtime may be paid as compensatory time or paid time off as determined in the county's annual budget.
-An employee will be paid his or her full salary if the employee reports at least 160 hours during a work period.
-Overtime will not accrue in any work period during which an employee reports sick, vacation, or compensatory time until the number of actual hours worked reported during the work period exceeds 171.
+A law enforcement employee will be paid a salary based on a minimum of one hundred sixty (160) hours.
+Overtime may be earned as compensatory time or paid time off as determined by commissioners' court.
+An employee will be paid his or her full salary if the employee reports at least one hundred sixty (160) hours during a work period.
+Overtime will not accrue in any work period during which an employee reports sick, vacation, or compensatory time used.

-A law enforcement employee must account for 160 hours during each work period, by reporting actual hours worked or sick, vacation or compensatory time.
-If an employee reports more than 160 actual hours worked during a work period he or she will receive no additional salary compensation for the actual hours worked between 160 hours and 171; however, the county will provide an hour-for-hour straight time-off benefit for actual hours worked up to 171 hours during a work period.
-The county will not pay an employee any monetary value for the hour-for-hour straight time-off benefit upon separation from employment by the employee.
+A law enforcement employee must account for a minimum of one hundred sixty (160) hours during each work period by reporting actual hours worked plus sick, vacation or compensatory time used.
+If an employee reports more than one hundred sixty (160) actual hours worked during a work period, he or she will receive no additional salary compensation for the actual hours worked between one hundred sixty-one (161) and one hundred seventy-one (171) hours.
+Overtime will accrue as compensatory time on any hours physically worked over one hundred seventy-one (171) hours during a 28-day cycle.
+Effective Sunday, January 08, 2023, overtime will accrue as compensatory time on any hours physically worked over one hundred sixty-five (165) hours during a 28-day cycle.

-Except in an emergency situation, as determined by the commissioner's court or the sheriff, an employee must obtain advanced authorization from his or her supervisor before working more than 171 hours in any work period to receive overtime compensation.
+Except in an emergency, as determined by the commissioners' court or the sheriff, an employee must obtain advanced authorization from his or her supervisor before working more than one hundred seventy-one (171) hours in any work period to receive overtime compensation.
+Effective Sunday, January 08, 2023, an employee must obtain advanced authorization from his or her supervisor before working more than one hundred sixty-five (165) hours in any work period to receive overtime compensation.